Build the "REMI"

 The instrument consists of two main parts: a "handset" incorporating the touch-pads and other playing sensors and controls, plus a "controller module" housing a PIC32 micro-controller, MIDI and audio circuitry and (optionally) a front-panel user interface comprising an LCD screen and 16-button keypad.

 The controller module incorporates a built-in sound synthesizer, so that the REMI can be used "stand-alone", i.e. without needing to be plugged into an external MIDI synthesizer or computer.
-A socket is provided for audio line output to an amplifier or headphones.
+Sockets are provided for audio output to an amplifier and/or headphones.

 The controller module provides a MIDI output (5-pin DIN socket) for direct connection to a MIDI synthesizer or sound module, or to a personal computer via a MIDI/USB adapter.